 What is a Receptacle Outlet?(Learn Types & Uses)

-5. 240-volt Receptacle: These outlets are used for large appliances, such as electric stoves, dryers, and air conditioners, which require a higher voltage.
+240V Outlet Receptable: These outlets are used for large appliances that require a higher voltage, such as electric stoves, dryers, and air conditioners.
 They come in various configurations, the most common types being 30-amp and 50-amp receptacles.

 Depending on the power requirement, you’ll have to use different types of outlets for different appliances.
 Here is a simple table with details about the most common outlet types.